-- Families must live in La Crosse County at the time of the baby's birth to be considered geographically eligible for services. - Families who move into La Crosse County with infants under three (3) months of age may be screened if referred to the Healthy Families program. - Child Protective Services will allow the child to be in the home.
+- Families must live in La Crosse County to be considered geographically eligible for services. - Families who move into La Crosse County with infants under three (3) months of age may be screened if referred to the Healthy Families program. - Child Protective Services will allow the child to be in the home.